The Real Housewives of Warsaw

-The Real Housewives. Żony Warszawy is a Polish reality television series.
+The Real Housewives of Warsaw (The Real Housewives. Żony Warszawy) is a Polish reality television series.
 Developed as an international installment of the Real Housewives franchise, it documents the personal and professional lives of several women residing in Warsaw.

+The show aired on Polsat, and premiered on 6 September 2023.
 Due to low audience figures, the show was rescheduled and moved from Wednesday's prime time to late night time slot.
 The average viewership of all 12 episodes (during their first broadcast on Polsat) amounted to 265 thousand viewers (3.0% SHR).

 In November 2023, Polsat announced that the show was cancelled due to "low viewership".